hazelcast/hazelcast-reference-manual/src/JCache-PartitionLostListener.md

   }
 ```

-Within this example code, a `CachePartitionLostListener` implementation is registered to a cache
-that is configured with 1 backup.
+Within this example code, a `CachePartitionLostListener` implementation is registered to a cache and assume that this cache is configured with 1 backup.
 For this particular cache and any of the partitions in the
 system, if the partition owner member and its first backup member crash simultaneously, the
 given `CachePartitionLostListener` receives a
 corresponding `CachePartitionLostEvent`.
 If only a single member crashes in the cluster,
-there will be no `CachePartitionLostEvent` fired for this cache since backups for the partitions
+a `CachePartitionLostEvent` is not fired for this cache since backups for the partitions
 owned by the crashed member are kept on other members.

 Please refer to the [Partition Lost Listener section](#partition-lost-listener) for more